MarioIuliano87/project_wf/README.md

 ![daily_boxplots_reg_cas](https://user-images.githubusercontent.com/73912794/138657631-348d2385-adee-4868-abd2-a3279252197f.png)

-* The daily distribution for registered on weekdays is pretty stable showing that these rides might be really bounded to working hours
+* The daily distribution for registered on weekdays is relatively stable showing that these rides might be really bounded to working hours
-* Casuals distributions have higher averages in the weekends and
+* Casuals distributions have higher averages in the weekends
 * The outliers might be due to the spikes occurring in the commuting time.

 ```python